 Adult day treatment is a short-term, community-based mental health program consisting of group psychotherapy, rehabilitative services and other therapeutic group services provided by a multidisciplinary team.
 Adult day treatment services are linked to goals and objectives identified in an individual’s treatment plan, which will lead to improvement in the person’s mental illness.

 Dialectical Behavior Therapy (DBT) provides intensive outpatient treatment that may involve individual therapy, group skills training, telephone coaching and consultation team meetings.
 Research has shown that it is highly effective in treating a wide range of mental illness.

 Minnesota counties provide information on predictors and symptoms of mental disorders, where mental health services are available and how to access the services.
 Contact your local county agency or tribe (PDF) for more information about education and prevention services.

-Targeted Case Management for Adults is a service that helps adults with serious and persistent mental illness get needed medical, social, educational, vocational and other necessary services related to the person's mental health needs.
-Contact your local county agency or tribe (PDF) for more information about case management services.
+Targeted Case Management is a service that helps adults with serious and persistent mental illness get medical, social, educational, vocational and other services related to the person's mental health needs.

-Services provided on an outpatient basis can include: individual, group and family therapy; individual treatment planning; diagnostic assessments; medication management; and psychological testing.
-DHS licenses Rule 29 Mental Health Centers and Clinics.
+Many hospitals and clinics offer outpatient services, which can include: individual, group and family therapy; individual treatment planning; diagnostic assessments; medication management; and psychological testing.